 1. You can easily make friends.
 When you’re new on a college campus, making friends can be overwhelming and challenging.
 Living in a college dorm will come in handy in those situations!
 Communication is easier when you’re in close proximity to a group of people.
 Living in the same building makes it easier to get to know one another because you see one another every morning and every evening.
 It was a College Dorm Party where I made my closest friends in college, and I know many other students felt the same way.

 2. Classes are close to your home.
 When you live somewhere else, you’d have to get up early to make it to an 8am class on campus.
 Then there’d be traffic, parking problems, and plenty more to consider.
-Living on campus will not pose any problems for you.
+Living on campus will not pose any problems for you especially with Kitchen sink taps.
 You will be able to walk to your class easily after getting ready.
 While I lived on and off campus while attending college, dorm life was a lifesaver when it came to early morning classes.

 3. Feel free and independent.
 You will have to take care of yourself when you live in a college dormitory, as no one will look after you.
 If you lived at home, your parents or family may have handled your meals, laundry, cleaning, and other chores.
 You may end up living in a dorm with a roommate who defines ‘clean’ differently than you do, but that actually prepares you well for life in the real world, where you’ll be forced to compromise with friends, roommates, partners, and others you may end up living with.